Skip to main content

 • Currency = USD

-• Time = last 4 hours
+• Time = 4 hours

-6. Action: Alert
+5. Action: Alert

 Result: Alert when same card attempts transactions in multiple currencies within short timeframe.